ethereum/ethereum-org-website/src/content/decentralized-identity.md

 Decentralized identifiers are the reason attestations are self-controlled and verifiable.
 Even if the issuer doesn't exist anymore, the holder always has proof of the attestation's provenance and validity.

-DIDs are also crucial to the goal of protect the privacy of personal information through decentralized identity.
+Decentralized identifiers are also crucial to protecting the privacy of personal information through decentralized identity.
 For instance, if an individual submits proof of an attestation (a driver's license), the verifying party doesn't need to check the validity of information in the proof.
-The verifier only needs cryptographic guarantees of the attestation's authenticity and the identity of the issuing organization to determine if the proof is valid.
+Instead, the verifier only needs cryptographic guarantees of the attestation's authenticity and the identity of the issuing organization to determine if the proof is valid.

 ## Types of attestations in decentralized identity {#types-of-attestations-in-decentralized-identity}